plausible/docs/docs/troubleshoot-integration.md

 * Are you running an AMP page?
 To track Google AMP pages with Plausible, you need to declare an AMP-analytics object on your AMP pages.
 [See the instructions here](https://github.com/plausible/analytics/discussions/220#discussioncomment-904022).

 * Are you running a browser extension that may be blocking our script?
 Do disable the extension or whitelist our script within the settings of the extension you are using

-* Seeing the "Can't find variable: ResizeObserver" error in Safari?
-ResizeObserver element that we use is not supported on older browser versions.
-We recommend you update to the latest browser version where it works out of the box.

 ## Would you like to exclude your own visits from being tracked?